antiflasher/apcach/README.md

 ### Background color

-APCA calculates contrast differently depanding on color position – on the background or in the foreground.
-So if you want to compose a color and use in on background, use `crToFg()` function:
+APCA calculates the contrast differently depending on the color position – on the background or in the foreground.
+So if you want to compose a color and use it on the background, use `crToFg()` function:

 ```js
 import { apcach, crToFg } from "apcach";